So, you’re looking for the best Chromebooks for kids.

 The screen measures 15.6’’ in diameter, which is the size of a standard entertainment laptop.
 It’s huge.
 A bigger screen means easier to read the text and bigger videos when full-screened.
 Games, movies, and images will all be easily viewable.

 Coming from an 11.6” laptop, I can say that a 15.6” screen is just freakin’ huge.
 The extra screen space makes it a lot easier to get things done and makes reading articles, typing, and doing work a lot more efficient.
 You’d be surprised at what additional screen space can do for your student or kid.
+A bigger display means easier multitasking for research projects, homework, or even just entertainment purposes like playing games and watching movies and shows.

 (Looking for a laptop with a big screen?
 I have another list for that.)